-The State Government released its Metropolitan Water Plan for Sydney in October 2004.
-This plan sets out a range of actions to be implemented over the next 25 years to ensure sustainable water supplies.
-These actions include short-term drought management measures (such as accessing deep water in the dams and establishing emergency supplies) as well as measures to address the long-term water demand-supply imbalance (such as water recycling, securing additional supplies for the greater Sydney region by increasing the frequency of transfers from the Shoalhaven, and the construction of a desalination plant).
+The State Government released its Metropolitan Water Plan for Sydney in October 2004.17 This plan sets out a range of actions to be implemented over the next 25 years to ensure sustainable water supplies.
+These actions include short-term drought management measures (such as accessing deep water in the dams and establishing emergency supplies) as well as measures to address the long-term water demand-supply imbalance (such as water recycling and securing additional supplies for the greater Sydney region by increasing the frequency of transfers from the Shoalhaven).